What Is the Difference Between Stocks and Index Funds?

-When you buy an index fund, you are really buying a basket of stocks designed to track a certain index, such as the Dow Jones Industrial Average or the S&P 500.
+When you buy an index fund, you are buying a basket of stocks designed to track a certain index, such as the Dow Jones Industrial Average or the S&P 500.
 In effect, investors who buy shares of an index fund own shares of stock in dozens, hundreds, or even thousands of different companies indirectly.

-Someone who invests in an index is basically saying, "I know I'll miss the Wal-Mart's and McDonald's of the world, but I will also avoid the Enron's and Worldcom's of the world.
-I just want to make money from corporate America by becoming part owner.
+Someone who invests in an index is saying, "I know I'll miss the Wal-Mart's and McDonald's of the world, but I will also avoid the Enron's and Worldcom's of the world.
+I want to make money from corporate America by becoming part owner.
 My only goal is to earn a decent rate of return on my money so it will grow over time.
 I don't want to have to read annual reports and 10Ks, and I certainly don't want to master advanced finance and accounting."

-Statistically speaking, 50% of stocks must be below average and 50% of stocks must be above average.
-This is why so many index fund investors are so passionate about passive index fund investing.
+Statistically speaking, 50% of stocks must be below average, and 50% of stocks must be above average.
+It is why so many index fund investors are so passionate about passive index fund investing.
 They don't have to spend more than a few hours each year looking over their portfolio.
 Whereas a stock investor in individual companies needs to be familiar with a company's business, its income statement, balance sheet, financial ratios, strategy, management, and more.